A team huddle is a great alternative to a mundane meeting!

 - Any company updates

-- Allow employees to quickly state what they will work on today/how they will work towards the company goal
+- Allow employees to quickly state what they will work on today/how they will work towards the company goal.
+The OKR framework is super helpful for that.

 Evaluate and change your huddle flow if needed to suit you and your team’s needs.